Eucera fasciatella

 GREEN SWEAT BEES

 The sweat bee family, Halictidae, is a highly important group of wild pollinators.
-Sweat bees are instrumental in the cultivation of an impressive range of commercial crops -- among them squash, legumes, sunflowers, watermelons, strawberries, tomatoes and peppers, to name but a few.
-Sweat bees are also essential pollinators of both garden flowers and native flora, and are common visitors to wildflowers at the National Butterfly Center.
+Sweat bees are instrumental in the cultivation of many commercial crops -- among them squash, legumes, sunflowers, watermelons, strawberries, tomatoes and peppers, to name but a few.
+Sweat bees are also essential pollinators of both garden flowers and native flora, and they are common visitors to wildflowers in the Lower Rio Grande Valley.

 Sweat bees span 14 genera within the United States and a seemingly endless plenitude of species.
 Some sweat bees are black or dark with striped abdomens.
 Others -- members of the tribe Augochlorini and the genus Agapostemon -- are usually an eye-catching iridescent green.